Homewood Undergraduate Academic Ethics Policy

 Responsibilities of Students & Faculty

-It is the responsibility of each student to report to the faculty member in charge of the course or to the Ethics Board any suspected violations of academic ethics.
+It is the responsibility of each student to report to the faculty member in charge of the course or to the Office of Student Conduct any suspected violations of academic ethics.

 Procedures for Handling Suspected Violations of Academic Integrity